Upon notice of alleged sexual misconduct and/or relationship violence...

 In all cases, the University will respond to the complaint in a prompt, thorough, procedurally fair and effective manner.
-Upon receipt of a complaint, the University will strive to complete its review within sixty (60) calendar days.
-If the University is unable to complete the process within sixty (60) calendar days, the University will provide an update to the Complainant and Respondent.
+Upon receipt of a complaint, the University will strive to complete its review in a timely manner.
+If the University is unable to complete the process within a timely manner, the University will provide an update to the Complainant and Respondent.

 Investigations will consist of a thorough fact-finding investigation, which includes meeting separately with the complainant (if participating), respondent (if participating), reporter (if applicable) and pertinent witnesses (if participating), and reviewing other relevant information.
 Throughout the process, the complainant and respondent may have an advisor present for all meetings they attend.

 The investigator(s) will prepare a preliminary written report at the conclusion of their initial investigation and then a final written report at the conclusion of their investigation.
 Before the preliminary report is finalized, the complainant and respondent will be given the opportunity to finalize their individualized statements.
-These statements will not be eligible for editing after the release of the preliminary report.
 The complainant and respondent may review the investigator's preliminary report without the investigator's summary of findings, which will be provided to both the complainant and respondent concurrently.
 A complainant or respondent must submit any comments about the preliminary report within two (2) business days after that report was available to them for review.